socomsystems/documentation/user_manual/files/access_webdav.rst

     umount ~/nextcloud

-Now every time you login to your Linux system your Nextcloud share should automatically mount via WebDAV in your ``~/nextcloud`` directory.
+Now every time you login to your Linux system your cyfrSpaces share should automatically mount via WebDAV in your ``~/nextcloud`` directory.
 If you prefer to mount it manually, change ``auto`` to ``noauto`` in ``/etc/fstab``.